ealter/Elm-GUIs/paper/paper.md

 Lifted functions are reevaluated whenever one of its input signals has an event, producing an event on the output signal, which may in turn be lifted into one or more functions.
-Events propagate until that is no longer the case, and the program waits for another event to occur.
+Events propagate until that is no longer the case, and the program waits for another event to occur. <!-- need better explanation -->

 We can print the current area to the screen with `main = lift asText area`.
 The primitive `asText : a -> Element` renders almost anything into an Element,